Marketing and Fundraising Internship in Zambia

 Meals

-Food is not included and you can prepare your own meals in the kitchen.
-Zambia is not known for its cuisine but there are few things you definitely need to try.
+Food is not included and you can prepare your own meals in the kitchen at the accommodation.
+Zambia is not known for its cuisine, but there are few things you definitely need to try.

-Nshima: a maize porridge which is a staple food all across Africa.
+Nshima: thick maize porridge, which is a staple food all across Africa

 Zambezi bream: fish from the Zambezi river